 Balance of payments, abbreviated as BoP and also known as balance of international payments, is a statement which records all the monetary transactions that take place between a country’s residents and the rest of the world, during a given period.

 There are three components of the Balance of Payments (BoP) which are capital account, current account and financial account.

 Capital accounts include the non financial sale and purchase of assets, it also includes the flow of taxes.
-The main components of capital account are forex reserves, investments and loans.
+The main components of the capital account are Forex reserves, investments and loans.

 Current accounts deal with the goods, which can be raw materials or manufactured goods that are sold or purchased.